ychunhui/refarch-cognitive-analytics/docs/run.md

 or
 $ npm run build
 ```
-When involving a continuous integration using Jenkins the jenkins file executes the script in the good order:
+When involving a continuous integration using Jenkins, the jenkins file executes the script in the good order:
 ```
 stage('build') {
     steps {
-        sh 'npm install'
-        sh 'npm run build'
         sh 'build.sh'
     }
 }